A Multiscale Pyramid Transform for Graph Signals

-For the purpose of mutli-scale transforms, we would ideally like the graph reduction method to have the following properties: \begin{itemize} \item[(GR1)] The reduction is in fact a graph Laplacian (i.e., a symmetric matrix with row sums equal to zero and nonpositive off-diagonal elements). \item[(GR2)] It preserves connectivity. \item[(GR3)] The spectrum of the reduced graph Laplacian is representative of and contained in the spectrum of the original graph Laplacian. \item[(GR4)] It preserves regularity (e.g., if the original graph is a tree or bipartite, the reduced graph is accordingly a tree or bipartite). \item[(GR5)] Edges in the original graph that connect vertices in the reduced vertex set are preserved in the reduced graph. \item[(GR6)] It is invertible or partially invertible with some side information; i.e., from the reduced graph Laplacian and possibly some other stored information, we can recover the original graph Laplacian. \item[(GR7)] It is computationally efficient to implement. \item[(GR8)] It preserves graph sparsity, which, in addition to having computational benefits, ensures that the reduced graph also captures local connectivity information and not just global information. \item[(GR9)] There is some correspondence between the eigenvectors of the reduced graph Laplacian and the original graph Laplacian; for example, when restricted to the kept set of vertices, the lowest (smoothest) eigenvectors of the original Laplacian are similar to or the same as the eigenvectors of the reduced Laplacian. \end{itemize} The above is a wish list.
-In the following, we discuss in detail one particular choice of graph reduction that satisfies some, but not all, of these properties.
+For the purpose of multiscale transforms, we would ideally like the graph reduction method to have some or all of the properties listed below.
+Note that the following represents one example of desiderata and is neither exhaustive nor definitive. \begin{itemize} \item[(GR1)] The reduction is in fact a graph Laplacian (i.e., a symmetric matrix with row sums equal to zero and nonpositive off-diagonal elements). \item[(GR2)] It preserves connectivity.
+That is, if the original graph is connected, then the reduced graph is also connected. \item[(GR3)] The spectrum of the reduced graph Laplacian is representative of and contained in the spectrum of the original graph Laplacian. \item[(GR4)] It preserves structural properties (e.g., if the original graph is a tree or bipartite, the reduced graph is accordingly a tree or bipartite). \item[(GR5)] Edges in the original graph that connect vertices in the reduced vertex set are preserved in the reduced graph. \item[(GR6)] It is invertible or partially invertible with some side information; i.e., from the reduced graph Laplacian and possibly some other stored information, we can recover the original graph Laplacian. \item[(GR7)] It is computationally efficient to implement. \item[(GR8)] It preserves graph sparsity.
+That is, the ratio of the number of edges over potential edges $\left(\frac{|{\cal E}|}{N(N-1)/2}\right)$ does not increase too much from the original graph to the reduced graph.
+In addition to preserving computational benefits associated with sparse matrix-vector multiplication, keeping this ratio low ensures that the reduced graph also captures local connectivity information and not just global information. \item[(GR9)] There is some meaningful correspondence between the eigenvectors of the reduced graph Laplacian and the original graph Laplacian; for example, when restricted to the kept set of vertices, the lowest (smoothest) eigenvectors of the original Laplacian are similar to or the same as the eigenvectors of the reduced Laplacian. \end{itemize} In the following, we discuss in detail one particular choice of graph reduction that satisfies some, but not all, of these properties.